EarlyMssElectronicLibrary/spindle/README.markdown

     characters; for example, '.tiff', '.TIF', '.jpeg', and '.jpg' will invalidate the package

-It may be helpful to split large sets of images into smaller packages and validate them separately

-All the scripts below assume this structure and use it for the creation of verification logs and checksum files.
+All scripts that work on a package assume this structure and use it for the creation of verification logs and checksum files.

 All delivery processes can be performed by running the script `deliver`.
 The `deliver` script will perform the following steps.